sureshvv/reviewboard/trunk/wxpostreview/README.txt

 Known bugs:
  - Resizing doesn't always work correctly
  - If something goes wrong, there is no info given to the user as to what is happening
- - The login screen pops up behind the current window sometimes
  - Still require a diff util for windows